-Materialism has no basis in contemporary fundamental physics.
-The notion that all physical behavior is explainable in principle solely in terms of a local mechanical causal process is a holdover from physical theories of an earlier era.
-It was rejected by the founders of quantum mechanics, who introduced crucially into the basic dynamical equations choices that are not determined by local mechanical process, but are attributed rather to human agents.
-These orthodox quantum equations, applied to human brains in the way suggested by John von Neumann, provide for a causal account of recent psychophysical and neuropsychological data.
-In this account brain behavior that appears to be caused by mental effort is actually caused by mental effort: the efficacy of mental effort is no illusion.
-Our willful choices enter neither as redundant nor epiphenomenal effects, but rather as irreplaceable dynamical elements that have the causal efficacy that the objective data appear to assign to them, and that the subjects directly experience.
+Materialist ontology draws no support from contemporary physics.
+The notion that all physical behavior is explainable in principle solely in terms of a local mechanical process is a holdover from physical theories of an earlier era.
+It was rejected by the founders of quantum mechanics, who introduced crucially into the basic dynamical equations choices that are not determined by local mechanical processes, but are attributed rather to human agents.
+These orthodox quantum equations, applied to human brains in the way suggested by John von Neumann, provide for a causal account of recent psycho-physical and neuropsychological data.
+In this account brain behavior that appears to be caused by mental effort is actually caused by mental effort: the causal efficacy of mental effort is no illusion.
+Our willful choices enter neither as redundant nor epiphenomenal effects, but rather as fundamental dynamical elements that have the causal efficacy that the objective data appear to assign to them, and that the subjects directly experience.

-Adopting this pragmatic approach may be as important to progress in neuroscience as it was in atomic physics.
+Shifting to this pragmatic approach may be as important to progress in neuroscience as it was in atomic physics.